btarg/requiem-vault/GM/First Session/Library/Library final encounter.md

 ## Defeating the Wolf

-The Wolf twists and contorts violently in its death throes.
-Once still, the corrupted carcass oozes a dark blue fluid.
+The Wolf is knocked to the ground.
+Unable to stand and fight, it accepts defeat, twisting and contorting violently in its death throes.
+Once it finally stops convulsing, the corrupted carcass oozes a dark blue fluid.
 The beast's suffering has been put to an end.

-You make your way back to the main entrance, the magically sealed doors now standing inert, the glowing runes faded and cold.
-The hours crawl by as you keep watch, the adrenaline slowly ebbing away, replaced by a bone-deep weariness.
+You make your way back to the main entrance, where the magically sealed doors now stand inert, the ward's empty veins faded and cold.
+Hours crawl by as you sit on the steps and keep watch, the adrenaline slowly ebbing away, replaced by a bone-deep weariness.
 Outside, the world has plunged into inky blackness.

-Finally, the distant rumble of an engine grows louder, and twin headlights cut through the darkness, sweeping across the overgrown grounds.
-A heavy-duty, unmarked truck pulls to a stop near the broken fences.
-Three figures in full hazmat gear jump out, weapons at the ready, their movements tense and professional.
-They advance cautiously towards the Library entrance, then visibly halt as they take in your presence and the lack of immediate, overt hostility.
+You stand to attention as the distant rumble of an engine grows louder, twin headlights cutting through the darkness, sweeping across the overgrown grounds.
+A heavy-duty, unmarked military truck pulls to a stop on the cracked concrete path which connects the Library to the main road.
+Three figures in full hazmat gear leap out of the vehicle, weapons at the ready, their movements tense and aggressive.
+They advance cautiously towards the entrance, then visibly halt as they take in your presence and the lack of immediate, overt hostility.

-The truck's driver-side door opens, and a figure in a more standard military jacket, a respirator hanging around their neck, steps out.
+The truck's driver-side door opens, and a figure in a more standard military jacket, albeit with a respirator hanging around their neck, steps out.
 They have a weary but sharp look about them.
 They approach, their gaze sweeping over you, then to the now-darkened entrance of the Library.

-*(The Captain addresses a Random Player)*

 **Captain:** "Well, look at you lot.
 What the hell was in there?"
+The driver is a Captain, judging by the patch on their jacket.
+Wide-eyed, the Captain stares at (Random player), waiting for an answer.

 *(The players explain that the enemies within have been dealt with)*